thomasdarimont/terraform-provider-keycloak/docs/resources/role.md

 Allows for creating and managing roles within Keycloak.

-Roles allow you define privileges within Keycloak and map them to users and groups.
+Roles allow you to define privileges within Keycloak and map them to users and groups.

 ## Example Usage (Realm role)